gwpy/gwpy/docs/install.rst

 Installing from git
 ===================

 The source code for GWpy is under ``git`` version control, hosted by http://github.com.
+The following instructions require use of the command-line terminal, available for all Unix-based systems.
+Currently, support for Windows isn't possible.

 You can install the package by first cloning the repository